ooaklee/ghatd/external/repository/README.md

 ### **3. Initialise the Repository Helper**

-You create a handler with and configuration as required using the options and then use it to create your core repository.
+Create a handler with the required configuration options, then use it to create the core repository.

 ```Go
 func main() {